 In the benefits area, Rosemary represents ERISA plans, plan trustees and fiduciaries in cases challenging plan design, investments, operations and decisions.

 Rosemary has been named to the New Jersey Super Lawyers list of the Top 100 New Jersey lawyers in 2016, 2015, 2009 and 2007, and to Super Lawyers' New Jersey Top 50 Women Lawyers list for 12 years straight, from the 2005 inception of New Jersey Super Lawyers to the latest list published in 2016.
 She has been selected for inclusion in the 2014 - 2018 editions of The Best Lawyers in America® for Labor and Employment Litigation.
 Martindale-Hubbell® has given Rosemary an AV® Preeminent peer review rating.
-In 2011, as a result of client nominations, Rosemary was recognized as a BTI Client Service All Star.
+In 2018 and 2011, as a result of client nominations, Rosemary was recognized as a BTI Client Service All Star.
 She is also listed in the 2016 edition of Marquis Who's Who in America.

 Some representative matters include: